MihutaMihail/YPlanning/README.md

 - How to start the application
 - How to access different services like http://localhost:3000 for the api server and http://localhost:5000 for the nginx server

+Here's the link to download Docker (put link)
+We're using version 4.30.0

 Before executing the powershell script, make sure that your Docker is set to linux containers add $ImageThatShowsThat Make sure that Docker is opened, if not the image will not be built